 Airbnb Long Beach: Your Guide to Cali’s Approval of Short Term Rentals

-Our most recent Blog Post with updated information on Long Beach Airbnb Laws: https://www.ventureyours.com/airbnb-long-beach-update-your-guide-to-long-beach-approval-of-vacation-rentals/
+For the most up to date information, read our most recent post on Long Beach Airbnb Laws: https://www.ventureyours.com/airbnb-long-beach-update-your-guide-to-long-beach-approval-of-vacation-rentals/

 Airbnb is the talk of vacationers and renters everywhere.
 The growing trend made waves throughout the entire hotel industry, changing the way we view short term rentals forever.

 But with change comes the need for more regulation.
 These ordinances make all short term rental interactions far safer for everyone involved.
 Airbnb for home owners in Long Beach is changing, but what does that mean for you?

 Keep reading to find out.

 What to Expect

 At first glance, the changes to Long Beach’s short term rentals seem overwhelming.
 But we’ll go through each section together to figure out what the ordinance means for you and your future Long Beach property rental endeavors.